compgeolab/eql-gradient-boosted/manuscript/README.md

 The figures of the article can be found under the `figs` directory.
 They are automatically created by the Jupyter notebooks inside the `notebooks` folder.
-These notebooks also store some numerical variables that we include in the manuscript as LaTeX variables defined in files under the `results` folder.
+These notebooks also store some numerical values that we include in the manuscript as LaTeX variables defined in files under the `results` folder.
 They are also automatically created by the notebooks.